kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 These pokemon have a 1-in-128 chance to be shiny.

 #### The Scourge of Missingno
-Missingno can activated after viewing your completed 'Dex diploma in the Celadon Gamfreak building.
+Missingno can be activated after viewing your completed 'Dex diploma in the Celadon Gamfreak building.
 Talk to the old man in Viridian and watch his catching tutorial.
 Then start surfing up and down the east Cinnabar shore.
 Win or lose, you have to reactivate the battle via the old man.
 If you win the battle, the item in your 6th bag slot will be multiplied.